svelezpernett98/Test-Automation-Framework/README.md

 2. Import the Project in Your IDE
   Open your preferred IDE and import the project as a Maven project.

-3. Configure WebDriver
-  Ensure that the appropriate WebDriver (e.g., ChromeDriver) is installed and its path is set in your system PATH variable, or specify the path in WebDriverManager class.

-4. Install Dependencies
+3. Install Dependencies
   Run the following Maven command to install project dependencies: mvn clean install

-###Running Tests
+### Running Tests

 Using Maven
-To run all tests:
-  bash
-  mvn test -Denvironment=dev

-Using TestNG XML
-You can run tests using a TestNG XML file for more control over which tests are executed: bash mvn clean test -DsuiteXmlFile=testng.xml
+To run all tests (dev = the desired environment.
+It can be dev or qa): bash mvn test -Denvironment=dev

 ### Writing Tests

 1. Create a Page Class
-  Add a new class in the pages package for the web page you want to automate.
+  Add a new class in the pageobjectsclasses package for the web page you want to automate.
 Define WebElements and methods to interact with these elements.

 2. Create a Test Class
-  Add a new test class in the tests package.
+  Add a new test class in the test_framework_theory package.
 Use TestNG annotations to define test methods.

-### Test results
+### Test Results

-Test execution results are generated using takeSnapShot method from TestListener class which takes a screenshot if the test fails.
+Test execution results are generated using takeSnapShot method from TestListener class which takes a screenshot if the test fails by implementing the ITestListener interface, and then saves it into the screenshots folder.